 Robbers Roost Country can be divided up into four major drainage areas.
 The first of these areas is the North Wash slot canyons that drain into North Wash in the southern end of the area.
-This does not include the Trachyte Creek slot canyons which extend too far south for the scope of this area.
+This also includes the Trachyte Creek slot canyons which extend further south and are accessed via Highway 276.
 Highway 95 is the main access route for the area and heads south from Hanksville towards Lake Powell and follows North Wash in what is known as Long Canyon for many miles before making its last descent to Hite and Lake Powell.
 This group of canyons is mainly oriented northeast-southwest and drain into North Wash that flows from the northwest to the southeast.
 A few of the more famous canyons in this section include:

 1. Leprechaun Canyon